lucienne1986/Python-Projects/Documentation Samples/README.md

 Image paths need to be changed to your local path

 ## Download Original Copy
-A copy of this code can be found on :
+A copy of this code can be found on : Documentation Samples/pythonGUI.py